stefbekir/bioc8145/Bekiranov_Week2/README.md

-This directory contains the following files for week 2 of BIOC 8145 where we will cover R programming:
+This directory contains the following files for week 2 of BIOC 8145 where we will cover R programming and a brief statistical overview:

 **BIOC_8145_Intro_R.pdf**: R Lecture